 |

 Untreated STDs can lead to serious health problems even if they don’t cause symptoms.
 If you are or have been sexually active, see a doctor to get checked for STDs.
 If you are a teen girl who suspects she may be pregnant, it is important to seek care immediately from a doctor or health clinic.
 If possible, tell your parents what you are going through so they can help you.
 Abstinence is a healthy and responsible way for teens to deal with their sexuality.
 All teens are capable of abstaining from sex.
 Teen abstinence consists of not engaging in sexual intercourse or sex play beyond hugging or light kissing.
 Even if a teen has already been sexually active, he or she can still chose abstinence by waiting to have sex again.
-Abstinence is the only guaranteed way for a teen to avoid pregnancy, and many teens find that abstinence has other benefits:
+One of the benefits of teen abstinence is it is the only guaranteed way for a teen to avoid pregnancy, and many teens find that abstinence has other benefits:

 Though teen dating should be a fun experience, date rape and other unwanted sexual acts are common problems among teens, and the perpetrators are usually someone the teen knows.
 Both male and female teens can be victims.
 According to the CDC, 1 in 12 eighth and ninth graders have experienced date-related sexual violence, and by the time they reach college age, 1 in 4 women have been the victims of rape or attempted rape.
 Remember, teens always have the right to say no to any kind of sexual activity, even if they have had sex before.
 Some ways teens can stay safe on dates include: